top of page

 Fly-In Fishing Gear Essentials: Packing List For A Memorable Adventure

-There’s nothing like a fly-in fishing trip.
+There’s nothing like a fly-in fishing trip in Canada.
 You’ll get access to some of the most pristine, least-fished waters in the world.
 You’ll be guided by professionals who have fished those waters for years—guides who will help you find the perfect fishing spot, all while helping you perfect your technique.

 Most anglers will go for week-long fly-in fishing trips—some go for even longer.
 Almost everyone forgets something on one fishing trip or another.
 This guide will help you bring everything you need for a great time at our lodge—or at any other lodge!